back to glossary

 maker

-An ultrasonic sensor is a device that uses ultrasonic sound waves to measure the distance to an object.
+A transducer that uses ultrasonic waves to measure distances to an object.

 expanded